mshagg/LCD-Cockpit-Displays/Standalone/readme.md

 The standalone AHI uses the onboard QMI8658 IMU as a simple accelerometer-based attitude source.
 The raw accelerometer readings are intentionally filtered before being used to draw the artificial horizon, otherwise the display can look jittery.

 In order to adjust this, change the smoothing alpha (default: 0.35).
-Increasing this number by will increase responsiveness, decreasing will improve smoothness.
+Increasing this number will increase responsiveness, decreasing will improve smoothness/reduce jitter.
 Practical range is ~0.2 to 0.6.

 This setting can be found in the imu_qmi8658.ino tab: